Patient Portal206-264-1111 Schedule Appointment

 • Anxiety and sleep cycles

 An imbalanced microbiome—called dysbiosis—can disrupt this signaling.
-The result can be poor digestion, inflammation, and mood changes such as anxiety or brain fog.
+The result?
+Poor digestion, inflammation, and mood changes such as anxiety or brain fog.

-In other words, your gut doesn’t produce happiness directly—but it helps determine how your brain experiences it.
+Your gut doesn’t produce happiness directly — but it helps determine how your brain experiences it.

 Several factors influence how well your gut produces and regulates serotonin:

-1. Microbiome health: Dysbiosis—too many harmful microbes or too few beneficial ones—can interfere with serotonin signaling.
+• Microbiome health: Too many harmful microbes or too few beneficial ones can interfere with serotonin signaling.

-2. Diet: Fiber-rich foods and prebiotics feed the bacteria that support serotonin regulation.
-Fermented foods can also help maintain balance.
+• Diet: Fiber-rich foods and prebiotics feed bacteria that support serotonin regulation.
+Fermented foods help maintain balance.

-3. Inflammation: Chronic inflammation in the gut can reduce serotonin synthesis.
+• Inflammation: Chronic gut inflammation can reduce serotonin synthesis.

-4. Lifestyle: Poor sleep, chronic stress, and lack of exercise all affect serotonin indirectly by changing the gut environment.
+• Lifestyle: Poor sleep, chronic stress, and lack of exercise affect serotonin indirectly by altering the gut environment.

-If you want to support both your digestion and your mental health, start by optimizing your gut environment.
+If you want to support both digestion and mental health, start by optimizing your gut environment.

-• Eat a diverse diet rich in plants, fiber, and fermented foods to nurture the right microbes.
+• Eat a diverse, fiber-rich, plant-based diet with fermented foods to nurture beneficial microbes.

 • Manage stress with breathwork, meditation, yoga, or sound healing to keep the gut-brain axis calm.

-• Get consistent sleep and movement, which enhance both gut motility and serotonin signaling.
+• Prioritize consistent sleep and movement, which enhance gut motility and serotonin signaling.

 When you care for your gut, you’re also supporting your brain’s resilience, clarity, and stability.

-So if you want better digestion, calmer moods, and clearer thinking, don’t just focus on the brain—start with the gut.
-Because when your gut is healthy, your entire nervous system works better.
+If you want better digestion, calmer moods, and clearer thinking, don’t just focus on the brain — start with the gut.

-And if you need help doing that, give us a call at the IBS Treatment Center.
+If you need help doing that, give us a call at the IBS Treatment Center.
 Distance is not an obstacle.
-We’ve been working with patients all over the world via telemedicine since 2005, and we can help you too.
+We’ve been working with patients worldwide via telemedicine since 2005, and we can help you too.

 Related Content: